jelly-beam/otp-macos/README.md

 ## The build/release pipeline

-Using a mix of [Homebrew](https://brew.sh/) and [kerl](https://github.com/kerl/kerl), we build Erlang/OTP images that target macOS for the versions supported by GitHub actions (11, 12, and 13, at the time of this writing).
+We build the Erlang/OTP images using a mix of [Homebrew](https://brew.sh/) and [kerl](https://github.com/kerl/kerl), as well as some 3rd party actions.
+For security reasons, we aim to stop depending on these in the future.

 ### Documentation chunks